jjfeng/jjfeng.github.io/index.md

 </script><noscript>Sorry, you need Javascript on to email me.</noscript>

 ## News
+- **Feb 2024**: I presented at the inaugural AI Regulatory and International Symposium, hosted by the US FDA and Korea MFDS and attended by regulatory bodies from over twenty countries!
+It was an honor to present our work on QA and QI for ML-based medical devices to regulators and industry members, and it was really exciting to see academia, regulators, and industry come together to help shape the regulatory policies for ML-based medical devices.
 - **Jan 2024**: What a month!
 Our lab has one paper accepted at the Conference on Causal Learning and Reasoning (CLeaR): ["Monitoring the performance of machine learning algorithms that induce feedback loops: what is the causal estimand"](https://arxiv.org/abs/2311.11463).
 We also have two papers accepted at AISTAT: [Is this model reliable for everyone?
 Testing for strong calibration](https://arxiv.org/abs/2307.15247) (**oral!**) and [Monitoring machine learning-based risk prediction algorithms in the presence of performativity](https://arxiv.org/abs/2211.09781).
 - **Nov 2023**: Our lab has two papers accepted at the [Regulatable AI Workshop at NeurIPS](https://regulatableml.github.io/)!
 One on a [causal monitoring framework for ML-based medical devices](https://arxiv.org/abs/2311.11463) (selected for oral) and one on sample size calculations for model fairness audits.
 - **Sep 2023**: Avni Kothari has joined our lab as a data scientist!
 We're growing!